-FRE 430 Mask & Reality in French Theat 3 Credits
+FRE 430 Mask & Reality in French Theater 3 Credits

 FRE 435 Self in French Prose & Poetry 3 Credits

-FRE 440 A Quest for Identity: Francophone Lit 3 Credits
+FRE 440 A Quest for Identity: Francophone Literature and Culture 3 Credits

-FRE 490 Independent Research and Study 1-4 Credits
+FRE 490 Independent Study: Research and Creative Expression 1-4 Credits

 Independent Research and Study allows juniors and seniors in good academic standing to investigate topics of interest under faculty supervision.
 Projects must be approved by the faculty member, department chairperson, and academic dean no later than the third week of the semester in which the project is to be conducted.
 Only one project can be scheduled in a semester, and for no more than four semester hours; up to 12 semester hours of independent research and study may be counted toward graduation.
 Note that individual departments may have additional restrictions.

-FRE 491 Internshp in Foreign Languages 1-4 Credits
+FRE 491 Internship in Foreign Languages 1-4 Credits